JohannisK/CloudContractsWorkshop/README.md

 > This build plugin can generate unit tests based on contracts.
 Note the baseClassForTests property, we need to supply a base class for generated tests

 **Task 1.3** Create a new test class in the numbers-service module in the package `nl.johannisk.cloud.contract` named `BaseTest`.
 You might need to create the test folder first, make sure you create the BaseTest in the correct test package.
-> The full path from the projecet root should be numbers-service -> src -> test -> java
+> The full path from the project root should be numbers-service -> src -> test -> java

 	package nl.johannisk.cloud.contract;